Here is a handy list with the very best things to do in Italy with kids.

 15. Practise Sports with Your Kids in Italy

-Cycling, for example, is very popular in our corner of Northern Italy.
+Cycling, for example, is very popular in Northern Italy.
 Everywhere you go you will see people on bicycles.
-Kids start learning to cycle really early and keep up with the sport as they grow up.
+Kids start learning to cycle really young and keep up with the sport as they grow up.

 Marathons, half-marathons and other running events are held regularly in all Italian cities and larger towns.
 On weekends, there are walks and walks combined with non-competitive running that the whole family can take part in.